eddiedunn/codex/memory-bank/systemPatterns.md

 - Bypassing the registry when a DI function is present is critical for reliable, order-independent testability.
 - Always parse and pass arguments explicitly for tool calls.
 - Catch and stringify errors in the DI path for better test diagnostics.

+## MCP Integration Test Canonicalization (April 2025)

+- **mcptools mock/proxy server is the living reference for MCP protocol integration tests.**
+  - Test assertions must match mcptools's actual behavior, not just the written spec.
+  - If a feature is not implemented, tests should expect `method not found` or the real error, not a hypothetical strict error.
+  - Document all such expectations and TODOs for future strictness or upstream feature support.
+- **Examples:**
+  - Prompts/completions, streaming, and subscriptions: expect `method not found` unless implemented.
+  - Pagination: expect a resource even for out-of-bounds/negative pages.
+  - Malformed arguments: expect generic results, not errors.
+  - Process disconnect: isConnected() may not update immediately; document as a known limitation.
+- **Upstream Contribution:**
+  - If the MCP spec requires stricter or different behavior, consider contributing to mcptools or forking to match the spec.

 **Status:**